 As you have already seen, one of the main sources of noise for an air compressor is the intake.
 To reduce the noise level from the intake, you can install a muffler or a silencer.

 Intake silencers are built with a combination of a silencing device and an air filter.
 There are different sizes for different air compressor intakes.
 You can match the size of your intake with the silencer size and purchase one to reduce the intake noise.

 Isolating the Compressor by Using Rubber

-Here, isolating means to keep the compressor away from the touch of any surface that will generate noise.
+Here, isolating means keeping the compressor away from the touch of any surface that will generate noise.
 We all know that rubber is a great insulator and it can absorb a lot of noise if you install it on a noisy body.

 If you install thick rubber grommets on the motor of your air conditioner compressor, you can reduce a lot of noise.
 The grommets will absorb and hence reduce the noise of your compressor.